kunalkathuria/sv_caller/README.md

 A good check to see if the tool is working properly is to give it as input the test BAM files in the sv_caller/data/bams/test folder and check if the resulting bedpe files found in the sv_caller/results/text folder match those contained in the sv_caller/results/test folder.
 So, first run the code with all default parameter values thus from the sv_caller/code folder:

-./run_sv_caller.sh -a ../data/bams/test/test_target_pe.bam -b ../data/bams/test/test_target_pe.ns.bam -i "sam_path" -r ../data/bams/test/test_splitters.ns.bam
+./run_sv_caller.sh -a ../data/bams/test/test_target_pe.bam -b ../data/bams/test/test_target_pe.ns.bam -r ../data/bams/test/test_target_splitters.ns.bam

 Then, make sure that the 4 files in sv_caller/results/test match the respective ones just created in sv_caller/results/text (deletions.bedpe etc.).
 If this is not the case, please recheck all the paths and checkout the master branch from GitHub again if necessary.